borodust/decent-game/brainstorming/SCRIPT-DRAFT.md

 the upgrade system to also be split into two categories of stats/skills.
 The ones you upgrade with alien material, and the ones you upgrade using mechanical parts.
-But once you've crossed a threshold in one of the two trees/stats, you are locked into that category and the player sprite changes accordingly.
+But once you've crossed a threshold in one of the two trees/stats, you are locked into that category and the player sprite changes accordingly. and that comes as A SURPRISE! like suddenly, you're stuck with your choices

 # Aliens